LiberAI/NSpM/README.md

 ### The Interpreter module

-Predict the SPARQL sentence for a given question with a given model.
+Predict the SPARQL query for a given question with a given model.

 ```bash
 ./ask.sh data/monument_300 "where is edward vii monument located in?"